First inauguration of Dilma Rousseff

-The inauguration of Dilma Rousseff as the 36th President of Brazil took place on Saturday, January 1, 2011.
+The first inauguration of Dilma Rousseff as the 36th president of Brazil took place on Saturday, January 1, 2011.
 This inauguration marked the beginning of the four-year term of Dilma Rousseff as President and Michel Temer as Vice President.
 The event had been awaited with some expectation, since Rousseff became the first woman in the history of Brazil to take office as President.
 It was also the first inaugural ceremony of the New Republic and of the democratic rule in which an outgoing President passed his office to a successor belonging to the same political party as him – the Workers' Party.

 Context

 The inauguration marked the formal culmination of the Presidential transition of Dilma Rousseff that began when she won the Brazilian presidential election on October 31, 2010, and became the President-elect.
 The results were certified by the Superior Electoral Court on December 17, 2010.

 Rousseff, who campaigned using the slogan "For Brazil to keep on changing", was widely celebrated as the first female president of Brazil and a symbol of continuity from her highly popular predecessor, Luiz Inácio Lula da Silva.
 According to the Sensus polling institute, Lula might have been the most popular head of state in the world.
 Approved by 87% of Brazilians at the end of his term, his popularity level beat those of Michelle Bachelet (84%), Nelson Mandela (82%), and Tabaré Vázquez (80%) in their respective home countries.
 According to David Rothkopf, she inherited "a country with very high expectations", since Lula had "overseen an economic boom, major social reforms and the elevation of Brazil's standing to the top ranks of nations in the world".